 College of Nursing Alumni Society Awards

-We invite you to nominate a colleague for one of these awards to be presented at The Ohio State University College of Nursing recognition ceremony during Homecoming weekend in the fall.
+We invite you to nominate a colleague for one of these awards to be presented at The Ohio State University College of Nursing recognition ceremony on April 11, 2025.

 - Nominating statement limited to three, single spaced pages.